 The love of this hot hue is starting to fade already.
 “At some point we will reach fatigue, and seek another hue to unite us a culture of consumers,” she predicts.
 “Indeed, right now, social media stars and brands alike seem to be leaning into browns and beiges to feature products and spaces.”

-In illustration, there's been one standout trend in 2018: the varied ways in which women are being represented through illustration.
+In illustration, there's one standout trend right now: the varied ways in which women are being represented.
 "From gender issues to body politics, what it's like to be a woman today is being explored in a more unapologetic way than ever before," says Alex Thursby-Pelham, lead designer at Wieden+Kennedy London.

 Galvanised by #MeToo and similar movements, illustrators are feeling encouraged to break away from caricature and explore more nuanced and multi-dimensional portrayals of women that confront the status quo.
 "Scrolling through Instagram, Matisse-inspired nudes follow politically charged illustrations of female solidarity and resistance," Thursby-Pelham enthuses.
 "Empowered, angry, joyful, funny, flawed, opinionated… they're all here."

 And it's not just about what is being produced but what isn't, the designer continues.
 "The furore caused by the recent cartoon of Serena Williams in Melbourne's Herald Sun – deemed sexist and racist – goes to prove that today, gendered stereotypes aren't met with a shrug, but with fiery backlash."